Is It Safe To Mix Muscle Relaxers and Alcohol?

 Metaxalone is used to help relax the muscles in your body and relieve the discomfort caused by acute (short-term), painful muscle or bone conditions.
 Metaxalone is a skeletal muscle relaxant.
 It acts on the central nervous system (CNS) to relax muscles.
 The use of alcohol or other medicines that affect the CNS with metaxalone may worsen the side effects of this medicine, such as dizziness, poor concentration, drowsiness, unusual dreams, and trouble sleeping.

 Is Metaxalone a narcotic?
 Metaxalone isn’t a narcotic but a centrally-acting skeletal muscle relaxant with side effects related to the central nervous system, such as dizziness, drowsiness, and nervousness.
 Is Metaxalone addictive?
-Metaxalone 800 mg dose is not a controlled substance and cannot cause dependence when taken within prescribed limits.
+Metaxalone 800 mg dose is uncontrolled and cannot cause dependence when taken within prescribed limits.
 Since the drug acts centrally on the brain and spinal cord, there is a sense of relief and depression in the central nervous system.
 The drug has a higher potential for substance abuse and should be taken cautiously.

 Flexeril and Alcohol

-Mixing alcohol with Flexeril and alcohol can be dangerous or even deadly.
+Mixing alcohol with Flexeril can be dangerous or even deadly.
 Both Flexeril and alcohol depress the central nervous system and, when combined, may enhance each other’s effects.
 This can result in symptoms like severe sedation or drowsiness and may increase the risk of an accident.